NERSC/SC25-quantum-tutorial/README.md

 The tutorial runs from 1:30am - 5:00pm EST.  There are four sessions separated by breaks.
 The tentative agenda for each session follows:

-* **8:30-10:00am:** Overview of methods of accelerating quantum simulation with GPUs including a hands-on QAOA example with CUDA-Q
+* **1:30-2:30pm:** Overview of methods of accelerating quantum simulation with GPUs including a hands-on VQE example with CUDA-Q
+* **2:30-3:00pm:** GQE
-* 10:00-10:30: Break
+* 3:00-3:30: Break
-* **10:30-noon:** Live demo local install of CUDA-Q followed by an introduction to large scale clusters, how to navigate and use them
-* noon-1:30pm: Lunch break
-* **1:30-3:00pm:** Hands-on Example: Quantum Chemistry and Nuclear Physics examples at NERSC and a industry use case of simulating Hamiltonians of molecules with 30,000 terms
+* **3:30-4:00:** GQE continued
-* 3:00-3:30pm: Break
+* **4:00-5:00pm:** Infleqtion
-* **3:30-5:00pm:** Finish the industry use case example, run a Quantum Resevoir Computing example with QuEra, and conclude the session

 ## Resources
-The slides for all the sessions are collated in the file [quantum-accelerated-supercomputing-sc24.pdf](quantum-accelerated-supercomputing-sc24.pdf).
+The slides for all the sessions are collated in the file TBD.
 Tutorial notebooks and other resources for each session are found in the directories of this repository.